stelijahsoftware/marelias-notepad/README.md

 X - search and replace (inside a file): make it possible to replace all occurrences (already exists) + case insensitive

 ### Changelog from Markor:
-X - [m] 10. add % -- comments
+X - Add git integration info (add how to note in 'about' screen) X - [m] 10. add % -- comments
 X - [h] Make numbers smaller in numbered lines
 X - make white bg of icon when starting up